SikandarJODD/svelte-animations/README.md

 | Animation Sequence     | going through sequence of animations       |
 | Drag                   | Constraints, Direction Locking             |
 | Drag                   | Transform, 3D Transform                    |

+## Feedback

+If you have any feedback, please reach out at [Twitter](https://twitter.com/Sikandar_Bhide)

+## Support

+- For support, You can sponsor me on [GitHub](https://github.com/sponsors/SikandarJODD)
+- Share this project with your friends and colleagues [Share on Twitter](https://twitter.com/intent/tweet?url=https://animation-svelte.vercel.app%0A&text=Svelte%20Animation%20Components%20Built%20using%20Svelte%20Motion%20and%20Tailwind%20CSS%0A&via=Sikandar_Bhide&hashtags=sveltejs,tailwindcss,webdev,frontend)